mfelber/Online-Library/README.md

 ✉️ Email Verification The application includes functionality for email-based account verification.

-If you're using a frontend (e.g., Angular), it can interact with this system.
 A local email client (like MailDev) is available at:

 👉 http://localhost:1080/